-Name: Mr. Peter Marks Title: Non-Executive Director and Deputy Chairman Experience and expertise: Mr Peter Marks has over 35 years' experience in corporate advisory and investment banking.
+Name: Title: Experience and expertise: Mr. Peter Marks Non-Executive Director and Deputy Chairman Mr Peter Marks has over 35 years' experience in corporate advisory and investment banking.
 Over the course of his career, he has specialised in capital raising IPO's, cross border capital raisings, M&A transactions, corporate underwriting and venture capital transactions for companies based in Australia, the US and Israel.
 He has been involved in a broad range of transactions with a special focus in the life-sciences, biotechnology, medical technology and high tech as well as the mining sector.
 Peter has served as both an Executive and Non-Executive Director of a number of different entities, many of which have been listed on the ASX, Nasdaq and AIM markets.
-Peter holds a Bachelor of Economics, Bachelor of Laws and a Graduate Diploma in Commercial Law from Monash University, Australia.
+Other current directorships: Peter holds a Bachelor of Economics, Bachelor of Laws and a Graduate Diploma in Commercial Law from Monash University, Australia.
 He also holds an MBA from the University of Edinburgh, Scotland.
-Other current directorships: Alterity Therapeutics Limited (ASX:ATH) - since 29 July 2005 (formerly known as Prana Biotechnology Limited, Iris Metals (ASX:IR1) - since December 2020 and Evergreen Lithium Limited (ASX:EG1) since 21 January 2022.
-Former directorships (last 3 years): Fluence Corporation Limited (ASX:FLC) - resigned 31 March 2020; Elsight Limited (ASX:ELS) - resigned 30 November, 2021 and Nyrada Limited (ASX:NYR) - resigned 1 August 2022.
-Special responsibilities: Chair of Audit and Risk Committee Chair of Remuneration Committee Interests in shares: 900,000 Interests in options: -

-Name: Mr. Boris Patkin Title: Non-Executive Director Experience and expertise: Boris brings comprehensive market knowledge, thorough research and years of experience in investment markets and business consulting.
+Alterity Therapeutics Limited (ASX:ATH) - since 29 July 2005 (formerly known as Prana Biotechnology Limited, Iris Metals (ASX:IR1) - since December 2020 and Evergreen Lithium Limited (ASX:EG1) since 21 January 2022.
+Former directorships (last 3 years): Fluence Corporation Limited (ASX:FLC) - resigned 31 March 2020; Elsight Limited (ASX:ELS) - resigned 30 November, 2021 and Nyrada Limited (ASX:NYR) - resigned Special responsibilities: 1 August 2022.
+Chair of Audit and Risk Committee Chair of Remuneration Committee Interests in shares: Interests in options: 900,000 - Name: Title: Experience and expertise: Mr. Boris Patkin Non-Executive Director Boris brings comprehensive market knowledge, thorough research and years of experience in investment markets and business consulting.
 As a financial and investment advisor, Boris has an in-depth understanding of industry trends and has valuable insight into domestic and international markets.
 He specialises in the reconstruction of companies, investments and in international trade and is also an experienced business consultant in the medical and disruptive technology arena.
-Boris has completed a Bachelor of Science (Industrial Chemistry) from UNSW.
-He is currently a member of MeSAFAA and is a senior advisor with Morgans Financial Ltd. Other current directorships: Non-Executive Chairman of Ausmon Resources Ltd (ASX:AOA) - since 2014 Former directorships (last 3 years): N/A Special responsibilities: Member of Audit and Risk Committee Member of Remuneration Committee Interests in shares: 630,000 Interests in options: 250,000
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Boris has completed a Bachelor of Science (Industrial Chemistry) from UNSW.
+He is currently a member of MeSAFAA and is a senior advisor with Morgans Financial Ltd. Non-Executive Chairman of Ausmon Resources Ltd - since 2014 N/A Member of Audit and Risk Committee Member of Remuneration Committee 630,000 250,000

-Name: Dr. Gisela Mautner Title: Chief Executive Officer and Managing Director Experience and expertise: Dr Gisela Mautner has more than 20 years of extensive leadership experience in global pharmaceutical organisations, including operational, medical and scientific advisory roles across multiple therapeutic areas.
+Noxopharm Limited Directors' report 30 June 2023 NOXOPHARM Name: Title: Experience and expertise: Dr. Gisela Mautner Chief Executive Officer and Managing Director Dr Gisela Mautner has more than 20 years of extensive leadership experience in global pharmaceutical organisations, including operational, medical and scientific advisory roles across multiple therapeutic areas.
 During her career she held senior positions at global pharmaceutical companies like MSD (Merck), Bayer and Amgen in Germany as well as Australia.
 She holds a Doctor of Medicine degree and a PhD from Germany, a Master of Public Health (MPH) from Harvard University, and a Master of Business Administration (MBA) from Northwestern University of Chicago.
-Gisela was appointed Chief Executive Officer and Managing Director of Noxopharm in 2022, previously serving as Chief Medical Officer since 2019.
-Other current directorships: Nyrada Inc. (ASX:NYR) - appointed 1 August 2022 Former directorships (last 3 years): N/A Interests in shares: Interests in options: 2,000,000 performance options, 265,208 unlisted options
+Other current directorships: Former directorships (last 3 years): Interests in shares: - Interests in options: 2,000,000 performance options, 265,208 unlisted options.